 The breadths and depths of experience gained when you engage in critical and analytical dialogues with some of the best brains from around the world, can act as a strong stimulus for sharpening your own opinions and deepening your quest for the pursuit of ‘truth’ or ‘knowledge’ or ‘the art of argument both verbal and written’.

-The amount of resources at some of the best schools can be unparalleled.
+The number of resources at some of the best schools can be unparalleled.
 It can be a year that can help you push your own limits and set a high threshold of your own expectations from your own self, whether personal or professional.
-All this will help you become a better lawyer, irrespective of which aspect of law you choose to pursue including litigation or corporate practice or policy making to name a few.
+All this will help you become a better lawyer, irrespective of which aspect of the law you choose to pursue including litigation or corporate practice or policy-making to name a few.

 3. Should I get some work experience first?